I know why baby Charlie gives me rage.

 I avoid people because I have learned to replace all of you with food.

-I spent a good amount of the day fantasizing about eating.
+I spend a good amount of the day fantasizing about eating.

 Like a fucking serial killer whose murder plans were impeded upon.